 Welcome to the original utopian society.
 The great Emerald City promises to cure every ailment, solve every problem, and heal every woe.
 Or does it?
 The iconic cast of characters in The Wizard of Oz embark on a journey of self-discovery and full-disclosure.
 They will find that things aren’t always what they seem, and often what you really need most, you had all along.

 For over a century, L. Frank Baum’s tale has shown readers how to question what is real, what is right, and what is ridiculous.
 Baum takes us on a quest of self-discovery.
 Each member of the eclectic group of friends finds their true selves by sacrificing for the others.
 Baum’s magical world and clear, modern prose captivate readers as they seek to discover the mystery of Oz and many truths about the world.

 Displaced from her home, Dorothy seeks to find her way both literally and metaphorically.
 She is joined by an array of creatures: a Scarecrow, a Tin Man, a Lion, and of course her dog.
-Together they courageously work to help Dorothy achieve her goal.
-Sacrificing and caring for one another along the way, each learns important lessons about what is most important in life.
+Together, the new friends courageously work to help Dorothy achieve her goal.
+Sacrificing and caring for each other along the way, each learns lasting lessons about what is most important in life.
 Each finds the strength within.
 Despite the evil witch, the attacking trees, and the winged monkeys, the group manages to find their way to the desired Emerald City.
 Are they brave enough to uncover the truths that lie there?